Iloilo Mission Hospital: Administration

 The CPU–Iloilo Mission Hospital, which serves as the university hospital of Central Philippine University (CPU), is an independent entity and is administered and managed by a separate Board of Trustees and Corporation from the said university (CPU).
 The hospital's administration is currently chaired by Elmer Pedregosa.

 Its corporate management and board of trustees are composed largely of personnel from Central Philippine University.

 Dr. Elmer Pedregosa (MD, MPH, MHA, and FPCHA), the administrator/director of Iloilo Mission Hospital, also serves as the chairman of the board of corporation and trustees of Central Philippine University.
 CPU-Iloilo Mission Hospital is currently chaired by Atty.
 Juanito M. Acanto (LLB).
 Attorney Acanto also served as the President of Central Philippine University from 1996-2008.
 After his tenure as a university president in 2008, he was appointed as the chairman of Iloilo Mission Hospital.

+In September 2026, Dr. Florentino Alerta II, a CPU College of Medicine faculty staff and a member of the Central Philippine University Corporation, became the Medical Director of Iloilo Mission Hospital.

 Subsequently, the hospital, which is affiliated with the Convention of Philippine Baptist Churches (CPBC), is non-sectarian and independent in governance.